supreethramesh23/dp-203-azure-data-engineer/Instructions/Labs/23-Explore-Azure-Databricks.md

 4. If a **What's your current data project?** message is displayed, select **Finish** to close it.
 Then view the Azure Databricks workspace portal and note that the sidebar on the left side contains icons for the various tasks you can perform.

-5. If a **What's your current data project?** message is displayed, select **Finish** to close it.
-Then view the Azure Databricks workspace portal and note that the sidebar on the left side contains icons for the various tasks you can perform.
-The sidebar expands to show the names of the task categories.
-6. Select the **(+) New** task, and then select **Cluster**.

-    **Note**: As you use the Databricks Workspace portal, various tips and notifications may be displayed.
+    >**Tip**: As you use the Databricks Workspace portal, various tips and notifications may be displayed.
 Dismiss these and follow the instructions provided to complete the tasks in this exercise.

 7. Select the **(+) New** task, and then select **Cluster**.